-The duration of validity of travel documents issued to beneficiaries of international protection is one year, both for persons with refugee status and subsidiary protection.
-Refugees receive a "refugee passport", a bilingual travel document specified in the 1951 Refugee Convention, while holders of subsidiary protection receive a special travel document, not a refugee passport.547
+The duration of validity of travel documents issued to beneficiaries of international protection is of one year, both for persons with refugee status and subsidiary protection.
+Refugees receive a "refugee passport", a bilingual travel document specified in the 1951 Refugee Convention, while holders of subsidiary protection receive a special travel document, not a refugee passport.564

-A refugee is entitled to a bilingual travel document under the Refugee Convention, unless compelling reasons of national security or public order otherwise require.548 There are no geographical limitations, except for travelling to the country of origin.
+A refugee is entitled to a bilingual travel document under the Refugee Convention, unless compelling reasons of national security or public order otherwise require.
+There are no geographical limitations, except for travelling to the country of origin.

-The NDGAP can deny the issuance of a travel document for beneficiaries of international protection in case the National Security Authority, the National Tax and Customs Administration of Hungary or the Police provides information to the NDGAP according to which the person should not get a travel document for reasons of national security and public order.549 The resolution rejecting the issuance of a bilingual travel document to the refugee may be subject to judicial review.550 As it is fixed in the Asylum Act, the petition for judicial review shall be submitted to the refugee authority within 3 days following the date of delivery of the decision.551 The NDGAP shall, without a delay, forward the petition for judicial review to the competent court together with the documents of the case and any counterclaim attached.552 The petition for judicial review shall be adjudged by the court within 8 days in non-contentious proceedings, relying on the available documents.553 The court may overturn the decision of the refugee authority.
-The
+The NDGAP can deny the issuance of a travel document for beneficiaries of international protection in case the national security agencies, the National Tax and Customs Administration of Hungary or the Police provides information to the NDGAP according to which the person should not get a travel document for reasons of national security and public order.
+The resolution rejecting the issuance of a bilingual travel document to the refugee may be subject to judicial review.
+As it is fixed in the Asylum Act, the petition for judicial review shall be submitted to the asylum authority within 3 days following the date of delivery of the decision.
+The NDGAP shall, without a delay, forward the petition for judicial review to the competent court together with the documents of the case and any counterclaim attached.
+The petition for judicial review shall be adjudged by the court within 8 days in non-contentious proceedings, relying on the available documents.
+The court may overturn the decision of the refugee authority.
+The court's decision adopted as a result of the proceedings was subject to judicial review by the Curia between 1 July 2020 and 14 May 2021.
+The same rules are applied to refugees and beneficiaries of subsidiary protection.